Detroit Diesel Series 60 Engine Spotlight

 Another thing to watch out for is to always maintain the cooling system.
 If not properly kept up, this can lead to major problems.

-Aftermarket Improvements of the Series 60
+Aftermarket Improvements to the Series 60

 As with every major engine that is old enough, the Series 60 began to be an engine that aftermarket companies developed parts for.
 Once aftermarket manufacturers were able to develop parts, they started coming up with tweaks and adjustments to the original design.
 Don’t worry - all parts are built to precise specifications so that they’ll fit perfectly in your engine.
 But when working with an old design, why not update it to function just a bit better?